AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	self assert: (p feed: #(1 1)) equals: 0.
 ~~~~~~~

-So far we had perceptron with two inputs.
+So far we built perceptrons with two inputs.
 A perceptron accepts the same number of inputs than the number of weights.
 Therefore, if only one weight is provided, only one input is required.
 Consider the NOT logical gate:

 ~~~~~~~
 PerceptronTest>>testNOT